dlang-tour/english/basics/alias-strings.md

     alias string = immutable(char)[];

-The term `string` is defined by an `alias` expression which defines it as a slice of `immutable(char)`'s.
+The term `string` is defined by an `alias` statement which defines it as a slice of `immutable(char)`'s.
 That is, once a `string` has been constructed its content will never change again.
 And actually this is the second
 introduction: welcome UTF-8 `string`!